gabrielgt/EvergineDocs/manual/graphics/low_level_api/sampler.md

 # Sampler

-Create a sampler-state object that encapsulates sampling information for a texture.
+A **Sampler State** is a low level object that encapsulates how a texture will be sampled in your application.

 ## Creation

-To create a sampler, first you need to create the BufferDescription struct:
+To create a sampler, first you need to create the SamplerStateDescription struct:

 ```csharp
 // Linear clamp sampler state